A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems

 \section{Almost Global Asymptotic Stability}

-We first give a brief review of relevant concepts from dynamical systems theory, adopting the definitions of \cite{Mischaikow1995}, whose perspective on the behavior of asymptotically autonomous semiflows is a central ingredient of our approach.
+We begin with a brief review of relevant concepts from dynamical systems theory, adopting the definitions of \cite{Mischaikow1995}, whose perspective on the behavior of asymptotically autonomous semiflows is a central ingredient of our approach.

-\begin{definition} A \textit{nonautonomous semiflow} on a smooth Riemannian manifold $(M,\kappa)$ is a continuous map
+\begin{definition} A \textit{nonautonomous semiflow} on a smooth Riemannian manifold $(M,\mu)$ is a continuous map